 The Code, given effect by the Gas Pipelines Access (WA) Act 1998, provides for the regulation of access to gas transmission and distribution systems in Western Australia.
-Service providers of gas pipelines and gas distribution systems covered by the Code are required to submit an Access Arrangement for approval by the Regulator within a specified time.
+Service providers of gas pipelines and gas distribution systems covered by the Code are required to submit an Access Arrangement for approval by the Regulator within a specified time (normally 90 days of being covered by the Code).